 Move over the regular milk tea and opt for this one as it helps lower the blood sugar levels significantly.
 Daily intake of tulsi tea may also help facilitate metabolism of carbs and fats, further ensuring that the sugar in the blood is utilized for energy.

-Move over the regular milk tea and opt for this one as it helps lower the blood sugar levels
+Move over the regular milk tea and opt for this one as it helps lower the blood sugar levels 4.
+Maintains Dental and Oral health

 The presence of anti-microbial properties in tulsi tea help combat against harmful bacteria and germs in the mouth.
 Acting as a mouth freshener, it may curb bad breath too.